julienhourt/julienhourt/README.md

 - Find my portfolio <a href="https://github.com/julienhourt/My-Portfolio">here</a> 👨‍💻
 - Available from June for a data analyst internship 👨‍🎓
-- SQL, Python, R, Dataviz 💼
+- SQL, Python, R, Data visualisation 💼